-In order to realise this "ultimate purpose" - a sound understanding, inter alia, of the nature of, and the relationships between water resources and their quality; current and future water users and their water requirements; current and expected pressures on resource quality; the intrinsic social and economic dynamics; availability of allocatable water quality, desired levels of water resource protection and the potential for additional ecologically sustainable development, if any, in catchments is essential.
-This information is utilised to plan ahead, to determine management objectives and to establish strategies and plans that frame desired eutrophication management approaches for implementation over time.
-The eutrophication management strategies and plans, amongst others, must also be utilised for the purpose of monitoring and evaluating implementation progress.
+In order to realise this "ultimate purpose" - a sound understanding 105, inter alia, of the nature of, and the relationships between water resources and their quality; current and future water users and their water requirements; current and expected pressures on resource quality [111]; the intrinsic social and economic dynamics; availability of allocatable water quality 106, desired levels of water resource protection and the potential for additional ecologically sustainable development, if any, in catchments is essential.
+This information is utilised to plan ahead, to determine management objectives 107 and to establish strategies and plans that frame the desired eutrophication management approaches for implementation over time.
+These management strategies and plans, amongst others, must also be utilised for the purpose of monitoring and evaluating implementation progress.

-Resource Directed Management have to direct both the source and remediation directed management of eutrophication in catchments, as follows:
+Resource Directed Management has to direct both the source and remediation directed management of eutrophication in catchments, as follows:

-- RDMs must influence Source Directed Management, and any WDSs, that are applied to upstream water uses in order to protect downstream aquatic ecosystems and water users, and to ensure fitness-for-use of receiving water resources; and - ▶ RDMs must influence Remediation Directed Management, such that-
+- ▶ RDMs must influence Source Directed Management, and any WDSs, that are applied to upstream water uses in order to protect downstream aquatic ecosystems and water users, and to ensure continued fitness-for-use of receiving water resources; and - ▶ RDMs must influence Remediation Directed Management, such that- - upstream residual sources of excessive nutrient-loading, such as degraded land, are ameliorated to protect downstream aquatic ecosystems and water users, and to ensure continued fitness-for-use of receiving water resources; and

-Management objectives include the water resource Management Class, RQOs, Reserves, and supporting RWQOs or WQPLs.
+107 Management objectives include the Water Resource Class, RQOs, Reserves, and supporting RWQOs or WQPLs.

-Refer to POLICY STATEMENT 10: Holistic eutrophication management.
+103 Refer to POLICY STATEMENT 19: Cooperative eutrophication management.

-&lt;sup>93 Refer to POLICY STATEMENT 14: Water resource assessment and planning to inform decision-making.
+105 Refer to POLICY STATEMENT 14: Water resource assessment and planning to inform decision-making.

-&lt;sup>94 Refer to POLICY STATEMENT 5: The Receiving Water Quality Objectives approach applied to eutrophication management.
+106 Refer to POLICY STATEMENT 5: The Receiving Water Quality Objectives Approach applied to eutrophication management.

-- upstream residual sources of excessive nutrient-loading, such as degraded land, are ameliorated to protect downstream aquatic ecosystems and water users, and to ensure fitness-for-use of receiving water resources; and - degraded or impaired receiving water resources and associated aquatic ecosystems are ameliorated to meet the applicable RDMs, specifically the Reserve, if determined and any other environmental requirements that may exist.
+degraded or impaired receiving water resources and associated aquatic ecosystems are ameliorated to meet the applicable RDMs, specifically the Reserve^[109], if determined and any other environmental requirements that may exist.

-It, therefore, is vital that all three core strategies for eutrophication management must be harmonised and that RDMs must integrate with the relevant source and remediation directed measures and controls!
+It, therefore, is vital that all three core strategies for eutrophication management must be harmonised and that RDMs must integrate with the relevant source and remediation directed measures and controls.

-Resource Directed Management is operationalised through several operational strategies, as elaborated in Chapter 3, Part 3, which can be shared between any of the core strategies, such as water quality monitoring, or which can be unique to Resource Directed Management, such as the determination of statutory Resource Directed Measures (RDMs).
+Resource Directed Management is operationalised through several operational strategies, as elaborated in Chapter 3, Part 3, which can be shared between any of the other two core strategies, such as water quality monitoring, or which can be unique to Resource Directed Management, such as the determination of statutory RDMs.
+Resource Directed Management is supported through the supporting strategies, as elaborated under Chapter 4 of Part 3.

-Whereas the resource directed management of eutrophication has a catchment and receiving water resource focus, it is also of national interest.
+Whereas the resource directed management of eutrophication has a catchment and receiving water resource focus, it is also of national interest, since it considers the fitness-for-use of water resources that support the national economy.